 Susan's style is influenced by these early Texas artists, especially her grandmother.
 Like her predecessors, she prefers to paint from life and often paints en plein air.
 Her focus has been figurative work as well as landscapes from her travels throughout Europe and the Southwest.
 “Painting on-site brings so many other elements to a piece.
 The work is the result of my reaction to what I’m experiencing in the moment – the temperature, the wind, the light, indescribable qualities that come out in the painting.
 I’m more concerned with capturing the spirit of a place and my response to it rather than the exact color or duplication of what I see.”

-Susan was born in Dallas, Texas, where she currently resides.
-She is a member of Oil Painters of America, American Impressionist Society, American Women Artists, Outdoor Painters Society and she is a founding member of Tutti i Lunedi, a plein air group documenting Dallas historical sites.
-She lives in Dallas with her husband Rob, eleven year old son Tres, a dog named Zoe and several cats.
+Susan was born in Dallas, Texas, where she currently resides with her husband Rob, thirteen year old son Tres, a dog named Zoe and several cats.
+She is a member of Oil Painters of America, Outdoor Painters Society and a founding member of Tutti i Lunedi, a plein air group documenting Dallas historical sites.

 *Hamon Arts Library, Jerry Bywaters Special Collections, Southern Methodist University

 Outdoor Painters Society